How federal laws set the baseline for women’s health, safety, and access

 In addition, although private citizens cannot sue someone who received an abortion, they can sue someone who either performs an abortion (doctors) or who "aids or abets" someone who is (e.g., a person who pays for the abortion).
 And they have 4 years to file the lawsuit.
 If successful, plaintiffs will be awarded a minimum of $10,000, along with the reimbursement of all legal costs.
 Courts also have the right to issue injunctions to stop a defendant from performing further prohibited abortions.

-- Increase in live births: Another Johns Hopkins team of researchers saw a 3% in live births (9900 babies) from April to December 2022.
+It must be noted that, not surprisingly, the bill also led to an increase in the number of babies who survived.
+A Johns Hopkins team of researchers observed a 3% increase in live births (from 9,900 to 10,200) from April to December 2022.
 A similar pattern was not detected in other states.

 The Heartbeat Act was a change to the Texas Health and Safety Code, Chapter 171 titled "The Woman's Right to Know Act," that has been in effect since September 2003.
 At the time, it was the strictest state abortion law in the country, and the only one of its kind that survived legal and other court challenges.
 The reason for its success is rooted in the privatization of enforcement, which gives state officials cover from constitutional challenges and makes the law harder to challenge.